vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

 - Implement a Datadog metrics endpoint in Vector, it will match the [metrics intake API](https://docs.datadoghq.com/api/latest/metrics/) with additional route that the Agent uses
-- Include support for sketches that uses protobuf
+- Include support for sketches that uses protobuf.
-- Ensure all Datadog metrics type are mapped to internal Vector metric type and that there is no loss
+- Ensure all Datadog metrics type are mapped to internal Vector metric type and that there is no loss of accuracy in a pass through configuration.
-- TBC if needed: internal Vector adjustement, probably required for sketches

 ### Out of scope

 - Anything not related to metrics
-  - API validation requests
+  - Processing API validation requests
-  - Other kind of payloads: traces, event, etc.
+  - Processing other kind of payloads: traces, event, etc.

 ## Pain